-NOTE 8 - COMMITMENTS AND CONTINGENCIES
+NOTE 11 - COMMITMENTS AND CONTINGENCIES

-We enter into contracts in the normal course of business with Contract Research Organizations, Contract Manufacturing Organizations, universities, and other third parties for preclinical research studies, clinical trials and testing and manufacturing services.
+The Company enters into contracts in the normal course of business with Contract Research Organizations, Contract Manufacturing Organizations, universities, and other third parties for preclinical research studies, clinical trials and testing and manufacturing services.
 These contracts generally do not contain minimum purchase commitments and are cancellable by us upon prior written notice although, purchase orders for clinical materials are generally non-cancellable.
 Payments due upon cancellation consist only of payments for services provided or expenses incurred, including noncancellable obligations of our service providers, up to the date of cancellation or upon completion of a manufacturing run.
-These payments, where the costs are material, have been included based on assumptions regarding those that are reasonably likely to be incurred.
+These payments where these costs are material they have been included based on assumptions regarding those that are reasonably likely to be incurred.